* JP Morgan climbs in premarket, despite loss in quarter

 76.0 compared with 77.5 in the final September report.

-* Micron Technology Inc fell 2.3 percent to $18
+Micron Technology Inc fell 2.3 percent to $18 before

-before the opening bell, after the chipmaker posted a
+the opening bell, after the chipmaker reporting a

-* European stocks edged higher as investors waited to see if
+European and Asian stocks edged higher as investors

-a chance and cheered perceived progress in Washington to avert a
+perceived progress in Washington to avert a possible debt